Pharmaceutical Manufacturers NAICS 3254

 Recent Developments

-- President Trump said at a late-April meeting with pharmaceutical and technology industry executives that companies which move their operations to plants in the US would face no tariffs, according to The Guardian.
+- President Trump said during a meeting with pharmaceutical and technology industry executives that companies which move their operations to plants in the US would face no tariffs, according to The Guardian.
 He also suggested that companies would have the time needed to repatriate some manufacturing with new or expanded operations in the US before they would face a “tariff wall”.
 President Trump paused his “reciprocal” tariffs for 90 days after they prompted a sell-off of US government bonds in April but he has repeatedly threatened to carry through with sectoral tariffs on the pharmaceutical industry.

 - Annual out-of-pocket costs for the Medicare Part D drug benefit will be capped at $2,000 in 2025, according to the Centers for Medicare & Medicaid Services (CMS).
 Many insurers are increasing premiums for their stand-alone drug plan offerings, however, according to health policy research firm KFF.
 Some major plan sponsors, including Aetna and UnitedHealthcare, are also reducing their stand-alone prescription drug plan offerings, and overall, there will be fewer prescription drug plans in 2025 than in 2024 – 524 plans nationwide, down from 709 in 2024.